kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 ---

-I am writing this blog post because I haven't found any news in the international media about the recent technology-related scandal in Hungary, and my intention is to draw attention to the topic, and raise awareness of the importance of security and proper crisis management when something goes really bad as well as praise the power of the freedom of speech.
+I am writing this blog post because I haven't found any news in the international media about the recent technology-related scandal in Hungary, and I want to draw attention to the topic while raising awareness of the importance of information security and proper crisis management as well as praising the power of social networks.
 So let's see first what have just happened in Hungary!

 ## Security gone wrong